HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 ## Contributions

 Comments and input are very welcome!
-Please, if you have a suggestion or you think something should be changed, open an issue or submit a pull request.
+If you have a suggestion or think something should be changed, please open an issue or submit a pull request.